-It was interesting to me because I regularly use a dry skin brush and body scrubs, and even though I regularly exfoliate my skin, obviously there was still a heavy layer that needed to come off.
+It was interesting to me because I regularly use a dry skin brush and body scrubs to exfoliate my skin.
+But evidently there was still a heavy layer that needed to come off.
 The glycerin was the only thing that could get through it.

 It was only my arms that peeled.
 My legs and the rest of my body never peeled.
 But once the peeling passed (after a few days), my skin on my entire body was no longer dry, scaly, chalky or flakey.

 After about a month, I started decreasing the frequency of use to every other day, and mixed in a few drops of oil with the glycerin.
 I wanted to see if adding oil would boost the moisturization, which it did.
 I also didn’t need to moisturize with anything on the days that I didn’t use the glycerin.
-My skin was perfectly hydrated and soft on it’s own.
-So as time went by, I continued to lower the frequency of use.
+My skin was perfectly hydrated and soft on its own.
+As time went by, I continued to lower the frequency of use.

-I love how soft it’s made my skin, and I especially love how little product I need to use.
+I love how soft it’s made my skin.
+I especially love how little product I need to use.
 Before, I always felt like I was going through body oils and body butters so quickly, nothing seemed to last beyond a few weeks.
-Now that I’m using the glycerin combined with a few drops of my favourite body oil it, my beloved products last so much longer.
+Now that I’m using the glycerin combined with a few drops of my favourite body oil, my beloved products last much longer.

-And I’m happy to say, I no longer have dry skin.
-When I do use the glycerin, it’s more for maintenance and not because my skin is flaking or showing signs of getting dry or scaly again.
+I’m so happy I no longer have dry skin.
+When I do use the glycerin, it’s more for maintenance and not because my skin is flaking or showing signs of getting dry or scaly.

 - Try bathing with cold or lukewarm water.
 Hot water seriously dehydrates your skin.
 If you don’t like cold showers, just lowering the temperature slightly can still make a difference.

 - Using an oil or moisturizer in conjunction with a humectant (like glycerine) can help seal in moisture.
-If you’ve got super dry skin, you can try glycerin on it own and see how that goes, and if you feel you need more moisturization, then add a few drops of an oil (you don’t need a lot), or apply your moisturizer or body lotion on top of the glycerin.
+If you have super dry skin, you can first try glycerin on its own.
+If you need more moisturizing, add a few drops of an oil (you don’t need a lot), or apply a moisturizer or body lotion on top of the glycerin.

-- Using a dry skin brush or a body scrub at least once a week will help to remove build up off the surface of your skin to allow the glycerin and other moisturizing products to penetrate the skin better.
+- Using a dry skin brush or a body scrub a few times a week will help to remove build up off the surface of your skin to allow the glycerin and other moisturizing products to penetrate skin better.

-It can be called glycerin or glycerine – don’t worry, it’s all the same!
+It can be called glycerin, glycerine, or glycerol – don’t worry, it’s all the same!